Happy (Mitski song)

-"Happy" is a song by Japanese-American singer Mitski, released in 2016 as the second single from her fourth studio album, Puberty 2.
-A music video for the song was released on May 23 that year, which Paste described as "chilling", while Vice called is anything but happy.
+"Happy" is a song by American singer Mitski, released in 2016 as the second single from her fourth studio album, Puberty 2.
+A music video for the song was released on May 23 that year, which Paste described as "chilling", while Vice called it "anything but happy".

 Stereogum wrote "Sonically, the song follows an opposite trajectory, building from eerie metallic clattering and mournful whispers to an exultant explosion of guitar and saxophone.
 By the end, though, the excitement has died down and the eerie clattering returns, as it always does."

 Background

 About the song, Mitski said "Happiness fucks you.
 Once it's in your hands, you try to hold onto it, but the nature of happiness is that it passes through and eventually leaves, and something else—sadness, anger, a low after the high—has to follow.
 This song is about this exhaustive and exhausting cycle, and how sometimes one would rather not have any of it at all than be constantly thrown about by the waves of these fleeting states."

 DIY wrote that the song is about "what happens once happiness has fled the scene; the tidying up, sadness, and exhausting anger that lives and thrives on the flip-side."